ByteworksHomeLab/spring-ai-lab/README.md

 [Meta's Lama 3 Requirements](https://llamaimodel.com/requirements/) say you can get by with an NVidia GeForce RTX 3000-series GPU, which has about 12 GB RAM.
 This NLP Cloud's article [How to Install and Deploy LLaMA 3 Into Production?](https://nlpcloud.com/how-to-install-and-deploy-llama-3-into-production.html) recommends 20 GB RAM on the GPU, like an NVidia A10, for production use.

-My 10-year-old home lab workstations didn't justify an expensive GPU, so I picked up an Nvidia GeForce 1080 for $120 on eBay, and it performs great in my home lab.
+My 10-year-old home lab workstations didn't justify an expensive GPU, so I bought a used Nvidia GeForce 1080 for $120 on eBay, and it performs great.
+My response time dropped from tens of seconds on my M1 MacBook Pro to close to one second on my Ubuntu workstation with the GeForce 1080.

 ## Preconditions